not all evidence that is relevant can be shown to the court

 Credibility means your reputation for telling the truth and being trustworthy.
 Being considered not credible is bad for your case and can destroy your case in some instances.Identify the issues in dispute.

 You must identify the issues in dispute before drafting your affidavit.
 Evidence deposed in your affidavit needs to be relevant and relate directly to the issues in dispute.
 A Judge may identify Issues for Determination (the matters in dispute) prior to making case management directions requiring the parties file affidavit materials.
 In this event, it is important that your evidence is limited to only those issues.

-For example, intimate details of purchase and sale of assets will probably have no relevance in child-related proceedings where the issue for determination is competing residency applications.
-And it is unlikely that a detailed history of a 10 year marriage will not assist the court in determining whether a seven year old child should spend time overnight with his or her father.
+For example, intimate details of purchase and sale of assets will probably have no relevance in child-related proceedings where the issue for determination is competing for residency applications.
+And it is unlikely that a detailed history of a 10-year marriage will not assist the court in determining whether a seven-year-old child should spend time overnight with his or her father.

 Keep your affidavit short and to the point.
 The affidavit should be about the issues in your case.
 If it is not, you risk annoying the judge.
 This may affect your credibility overall.
 You can be ordered to pay costs if the other party has to challenge irrelevant or offensive statements in your affidavit.